Simple Tilings of Nilpotent Lie Groups: Tiling Spaces

-Insightful examples of tilings other than those in $\RR^2$ are difficult to give for the main reason that they are not as immediately visually accessible, and therefore provide limited visual intuition.
 We conclude this section by offering a few examples of mathematical quasi-crystals in the connected, simply connected, rational, nilpotent Heisenberg group $\HH$.
+In particular, $\HH$ should not be confused with hyperbolic space or the quaternions.

 We defer describing the details of such groups to \autoref{sec:nilpotent lie groups}, and we note that the quasi-crystals described here are most effectively described as Delaunay sets rather than as tilings.
 The interested readers may take it upon themselves to construct specific prototiles associated to such Delaunay sets.

+\begin{example} The Heisenberg group $\HH$ can be naturally identified with upper triangular $3 \times 3$ matrices with $1$s along the diagonal, with entries in $\RR$.
+There isa cocompact lattice $\HH(\ZZ)$ identified with those matrices of integer values.

-\begin{example} Obviously, a periodic simplicial tiling whose vertex set is $\HH(\ZZ)$ inside $\HH$ is an FLC tiling, though it is hardly one of interest.
-In this situation, it is easy to see that the hull of this tiling will be homeomorphic to the Heisenberg manifold $\HH/\HH(\ZZ)$.
+A periodic simplicial tiling in $\HH$ by a fundamental domain exists, and the vertex set of the tiling is $\HH(\ZZ)$.

+The hull of this tiling will be homeomorphic to the Heisenberg manifold $\Heis = \HH/\HH(\ZZ)$.
 More generally, if $\mc{T}$ is a periodic tiling of a simply connected, connected, rational, nilpotent lie group $\GG$ with $e$ a vertex, then the vertex set of $\mc{T}$ will be a lattice $\Lambda$ inside $\GG$, and it can be seen that $\Hull{\mc{T}} = \GG/\Lambda$ is a nilmanifold. \end{example}

 A more complicated example of an FLC Delaunay set can be found in \cite[Ex.
 4.18]{kaiser2022complexity}, which we reproduce here.
 Again, though there is not necessarily one particular tiling associated to this Delaunay set, by taking (some approximation to) Vorono\"{i} cells around each point, we might hope to produce prototiles for a tiling, or an actual tiling itself.
 We warn that such a "psuedo-Vorono\"{i}" tiling will depend on the particular Riemannian metric given to $\HH$.
 Nonetheless, this example provides a nontrivial FLC Delaunay set which may be instructive to keep in mind.
 For full details, we direct the reader to the original paper, wherein the cut-and-project method is fully described.